Learn how to set up a Bugsnag integration with Jira.

-The Jira integration allows an issue to be created in Jira for errors that are reported to Bugsnag.
+The Jira integration allows an issue to be created in Jira for an error that is reported to Bugsnag.

-In Bugsnag, set up the Jira integration from Project Settings > Issue tracker, then select Jira from the Available integrations section.
+After configuring the connection, set up a Jira integration on a Bugsnag project from Project Settings > Issue tracker, then select Jira from the Available integrations section.

-Isuess can be create manually or automatically.
+Issues can be created manually or automatically.
 Once an error has a linked issue, a comment will be added to the issue when the error changes between open and fixed, and when a comment is added to the error in Bugsnag.

 You can choose one of two ways allow Bugsnag to automatically create an issue.